Bhuvana-Sri/Movie-Recommendations/README.md

 # Movie-Recommendations
-Create movie recommendation from dataset
+Create movie recommendation from dataset using Pearson's algorithm